Clasica GamesClasicaGames

 Basic Rules

-- The first click is always safe
+• The first click guarantees a safe cell.

 Strategy Tips for Beginners